Diophantine Geometry over Groups VIII: Stability

-\item"{(2)}" $(x_2,p,q_2,a)$ factors through at least one of the maximal limit groups, $L_i(x,p,q,a)$, associated with the system of equations $\Sigma(x,p,q,a)$. \endroster By the standard arguments presented in section 5 of [Se1],with this system of specializations we can associate a canonical finite collection of maximal limit groups, $M_j(x_1,x_2,p,z,q_1,q_2)$, which we view as graded limit groups with respect to the parameter subgroup $<q_1,q_2>$.
+\item"{(2)}" $(x_2^0,p_0,q_2^0,a)$ is a specialization of at least one of the maximal limit groups, $L_i(x,p,q,a)$, that is (canonically) associated with the system of equations $\Sigma(x,p,q,a)$ (that defines the Diophantine set $D(p,q)$). \endroster By the standard arguments that are presented in section 5 of [Se1], with this collection of values we can canonically associate a canonical finite collection of maximal limit groups, $M_j(x_1,x_2,p,z,q_1,q_2,a)$, which we view as graded limit groups with respect to the parameter subgroup $<q_1,q_2>$ (note that the finite collection of limit groups, $\{M_j\}$, is dual to the Zariski closure of the given collection of values).